International-Data-Spaces-Association/IDS-RAM_4_0/README.md

 information to the IDS RAM.

 ## Schedule
-The IDS RAM 4.0 should be released in April 2022.
-Therefore, the development will be **freezed end of February 2022**.
+The IDS RAM 4.0 should be released end of April 2022.

 Regular touchpoints will be conducted starting from October 25th 2021:
 - Mondays 4 pm to 4:30 pm (weekly)
-- Thursdays 8:30 am to 9 am (weekly)
-- Wednesdays 10 am to 11 am (biweekly)

 ## Scope